ueberauth/guardian/README.md

 * Can serialize to a String
 * Has a supporting module that implements the `Guardian.Token` behaviour

-By default [JSON Web Tokens](https://jwt.io/) are supported out of the box but any token can be used with Guardian as long as it meets these requirements.

 You can use Guardian tokens to authenticate:

 * Web endpoints (Plug/Phoenix/X)